MarisaKirisame/trawler/README.md

 `Service` trait.
 The latter allows benchmarking a data storage backend without also incurring the overhead of the Rails frontend.
 Note that if you want to benchmark against the Rails application, you must apply the patches in `lobsters.diff` first.

+We rolled this back to version 10.2 as newest alpha does not have warmup anymore.
+TODO: figure out if newest version have important stuff.